 Classic skiing is when both skis kick-and-glide parallel to each other in groomed tracks or on moderate terrain.
 The motion is akin to walking and/or running.

 Skate skiing uses a herring-bone technique with the ski tips angling away from each other, like ice-skating.
 Skating is done on groomed trails or, if you’re very lucky, a freshly frozen field.

 There are many different styles of cross-country skiing.
 Here’s the run down:

 Classic skis are long, narrow, typically lack metal edges and perform best in groomed tracks.
 The base may be waxless (fish scales or skins) or waxable (skier adds hard wax or klister).
 The old way of measuring classic skis was to raise an arm and measure to the wrist.
 Now classic skis are measured by the skier’s weight and height, using a flex number (see below for more about flex).

-- Pro Ski Swap Tip – Decide where you want to explore on skis.
-If you’re looking for a workout at the Nordic Center, opt for a newer, more expensive pair.
+- Pro Ski Swap Tip – Where you want to explore?
+If you’re looking for a workout at the Nordic center, opt for a newer, more expensive pair.
 If you want to walk your dog in the woods, go old school.
 Be aware: all skis need good base waxing for proper striding.
 Finding boots and bindings that are compatible is extremely important (more on compatibility below).